blairrrrwho/note-taker-express/README.md

 Net Ninja YouTube Videos: <a href="https://www.youtube.com/watch?v=zb3Qk8SG5Ms&list=PL4cUxeGkcC9jsz4LDYc6kv3ymONOKxwBU">Node.js Crash Course Tutorial</a>

-## License
+## How to Contribute
-This project is licensed under the MIT license.
-For more information about this license and what it entails, visit the MIT website <a href="https://opensource.org/licenses/MIT">here</a>.
+For contribution or forking inquirers, please contact me if you wish to merge!

-## Contact Information
+## Contact / Questions
   If you liked this project and want to see more, feel free to check out my other repos [here](https://github.com/blairrrrwho).
   For any questions or inquiries, you can reach me at blair10324@gmail.com for further information.